 Jared received his Master of Science in Administration of Justice degree from the University of Louisville in 2013.
 He also has a Bachelor of Science degree in Human Resource Development from Southwestern (KS) College.
 Jared is an adjunct professor at Wichita State University Tech where he instructs courses on Agency Administration, Corrections, Criminal Law, and Introduction to Criminal Justice.

 He is a graduate of the 125th Administrative Officers Course and Police Executive Leadership Graduate Program through the Southern Police Institute.
 Additionally, he is a graduate of the Large Jail Administrator Program through the National Institute of Corrections.
 Jared is a Certified Jail Manager and Certified Correctional Manager.
 He serves as commissioner for the Jail Manager Certification Commission through the American Jail Association, is on the Conference Planning Committee for the American Jail Association, and serves as an executive board member for the Kansas Correctional Association.
 Jared is also an auditor for Adult Local Detention Facilities through the American Correctional Association.
-Jared is a member of the American Jail Association and the American Correctional Association.Disclosure: Jared Schechter has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.
+Jared is a member of the American Jail Association and the American Correctional Association.Disclosure: Jared Schechter has no Relevant Financial or Non-Financial Relationship with ineligible companies to disclose.

 Access to over 1,450 courses!
 Access to 1,450+ courses for one low price.